 Key Terms and Acronyms

-Guests Eligible for SIP Housing Process: Includes all guests that have had a stay in a SIP Hotel and were identified as eligible for housing through the SIP Housing Process.
-Includes most clients active in any SIP Hotel as of November 2020 and beyond.
+Guests Eligible for SIP Housing Process: Includes all guests that had a stay in a SIP hotel and were identified as eligible for housing through the SIP Housing Process.
+Includes most clients active in any SIP hotel as of November 2020 and beyond.

-Other SIP Hotel Guests: Includes all guests that have had a stay in a SIP Hotel and were not eligible for the SIP Housing Process.
-Most guests in this category exited prior to the onset of the SIP Rehousing Plan in November 2020.
+Other SIP Hotel Guests: Includes all guests that had a stay in a SIP hotel and were not eligible for the SIP Housing Process.
+Most guests in this category exited prior to the onset of the SIP Housing Process in November 2020.